typelevel/cats-effect/site/src/main/tut/io.md

 Run two `IO` tasks concurrently, and returns a pair containing both the winner's successful value and the loser represented as a still-unfinished task.

-If the first task completes in error, then the result will complete in error, the other task being cancelled.
+If the first task completes in error, then the result will complete in error, the other task being canceled.
 On usage the user has the option of cancelling the losing task, this being equivalent with plain `race`:

 ```tut:book:silent
 def racing[A, B](ioA: IO[A], ioB: IO[B]) =